Software supply chain

 A software supply chain is the components, libraries, tools, and processes used to develop, build, and publish a software artifact.
+This collection of dependencies is called a software supply chain, by analogy with supply chains of physical goods required for manufacturing.
+Companies with products that rely on complex software supply chains may implement strategies for supply chain risk management to try to improve supply chain security.

 A software bill of materials (SBOM) declares the inventory of components used to build a software artifact, including any open source and proprietary software components.
-It is the software analogue to the traditional manufacturing BOM, which is used as part of supply chain management.
+It is the software analogue to the traditional manufacturing bill of materials (BOM), which is used as part of supply chain management.
+SBOMs are a strategy for improving transparency in the software supply chain.